Kimserey/SiteletFsx/README.md

-# WebSharper Sitelet built by .fsx files
+# Sitelet built by .fsx files

 WebSharper Sitelet composed by .fsx files.
 JS is compiled on boot of the app.